 Cape Town was declared the legislative capital of the newly-formed Union of South Africa.
 The Cape Province retained voting rights for non-Whites.
-The Cape Town City Hall, in Darling Street, was built with its impressive opulent decorated marble facade which is combined with Italian renaissance features and the English colonial style.
+On Darling Street, the Cape Town City Hall was built with its impressive opulent decorated marble facade, which is combined with Italian renaissance features and the English colonial style.

 Asiatic Registration Act passed in Transvaal, Indians oppose it.

 The construction of a pier at the bottom of Adderley Street was completed.
 It contained an amphitheatre, restaurant, observation tower, bathing cubicles and a landing stage for sailing and rowing boats.
 The City of Greater Cape Town was formed by the union of Central Cape Town, Green Point and Sea Point, Woodstock, Maitland, Mowbray, Rondebosch, Claremont and Kalk Bay.

 Natives Land Act restricts black ownership of land.